ameya-g-git/ameya-g-git/README.md

 - 🌱 i’m currently learning **React, SQL, MongoDB, and AWS**

-- 👯 i’m looking to collaborate on **your projects if you're looking for a passionate designer and front-end developer!**
+- 👯 i’m looking to collaborate on **your projects if you're looking for a passionate UI designer and front-end developer!**

 - 💬 ask me about **image processing, design trends, and 3D software!**